rachayita/OpsNotes/rust/rust.md

   - and no reference (just raw pointers) is used to access the same memory

 ## raw unsafe pointers or primitive type pointers
+- immutable means that the pointer cant be directly assigned to after being dereferenced
 - `*const T` is immutable
 - `*mut T` is mutable
 ```rust